The .22 Centerfire Varmint Cartridges

 By Chuck Hawks

-The latest in the long list of .22 varmint cartridges, as of this writing, is the .223 WSSM, introduced in 2003.
+The latest in the long list of .22 varmint cartridges, as of this writing, is the .223 WSSM, introduced in 2003 and already obsolescent.
 The .223 WSSM drives a 55 grain bullet at a MV of 3850 fps.
 That pretty well summarizes the evolution of the hot .22's.
-But as sure as the sun rises, there will be more hot centerfire .22's brought to market in the future.
+However, as sure as the sun rises, there will be more hot centerfire .22's brought to market in the future.
 It seems as if the interest in this class of cartridge never wanes.

 Along the way, and still reasonably popular, the major arms and ammunition companies brought out the .218 Bee (46 grain bullet at 2760 fps), .221 Fireball (50 grain bullet at 2995 fps), .222 Remington (50 grain bullet at 3140 fps), .223 Remington (55 grain bullet at 3240 fps), .22-250 Remington (55 grain bullet at 3680 fps), and .220 Swift (50 grain bullet at 3870 fps).